CPAN-Security/security.metacpan.org/presentations/NOTES.md

 1. A plan for converging and eventually merging SBOM standards
     1.  ...or at minimum, a common standard taxonomy, to make interoperability easier.
-    2.  ...including instructions on what fields are intended to be used for, and how to disambiguate between them when there is medt for it
+    2.  ...including instructions on what fields are intended to be used for, and how to disambiguate between them when there is need for it
-2. Open Source Software lifecycles need to be featured much more prominently, do that businesses that are unfamiliar with it (or suffer from a limited business-centric perspective of it) may get a clear indication of what the need to learn function as constructive participants when interacting with open source developers.
+2. Open Source Software life-cycles need to be featured much more prominently, do that businesses that are unfamiliar with it (or suffer from a limited business-centric perspective of it) may get a clear indication of what the need to learn function as constructive participants when interacting with open source developers.
     1. Ref.
 CycloneDX' "Authoritative guide to SBOM"
 3. Open source components are not "third party components" in the traditional "product-centric" sense.
 Instead, they need to be treated and communicated as living projects, where community resources and channels are presented as core features on par with project name and version number.
 4. Project naming is not solved
     1. Purls are useful for specifying resolved dependencies
     2. Purls are less useful for specifying required dependencies, since the same component may be found on lots of different ecosystems
     3. Specifying per-ecosystem requirements can quickly become tedious!
 This is especially true for platform-agnostic software
 5. To ensure authoritative component metadata is available in an ecosystem independent manner, we need a standard way to look for SBOMs.
-Filesystem location would be ideal, since we cannot assume network connectivity during a build process.
+File-system location would be ideal, since we cannot assume network connectivity during a build process.
-    1. Also, a common filesystem directory schema for storing, reusing, verifying, and referring to SBOM objects recursively, so component reuse doesn't introduce metadata duplication
+    1. Also, a common file-system directory schema for storing, reusing, verifying, and referring to SBOM objects recursively, so component reuse doesn't introduce metadata duplication

 SBOM communities MUST start educating users about open source ecosystems too